ciricc/tst-defaults/README.md

 # Make your defaults expectable

-This project uses `tst-reflect` library for making your schemas expectable.
-For example, if you are parsing JSON with predefined schema but didn't want to check that some fields is not defined in object and want to just check default values.
+This project uses [tst-reflect](https://github.com/Hookyns/tst-reflect) library for making your schemas expectable.
+For example, if you are parsing JSON with predefined schema but didn't want to check that some fields is not defined in object and want to just get default values.

 ## Simple example